Mango and Blueberry Galette (or is it Crostada?)

 The crust is flaky and delicate – almost too delicate, but not quite.
 It definitely needs to cool completely before you try to cut it.
 If the juice runs out during the baking process, you should probably use a large spatula and loosen it from the parchment before it sets up completely.

 This is one of those things that tastes even better when it sits overnight, but I’m not suggesting you make that a regular habit.
 If I don’t have the patience for fine details, I certainly don’t have time to wait around overnight for flavors to meld (even though I ought to).
 I’m surprised we had any that lasted into the second day in order to find out.
+My only regret is that I didn’t have any cream (either whipped or ice) in the house to go with it.

 So take some time and enjoy the great flavors of the season.
 Maybe next time I should avoid the confusion and just make this in a dish and call it a pie instead – or is that a cobbler?